-After authorization from the university the researcher took and sent questionnaires to the respondents for answering the set questions.
-This took two to three weeks and then the researcher sat down for tabulation of data to get out the useful information to answer the set questions.
+After authorization from Kampala International University the researcher took and sent the questionnaires to the respondents for answering the set questions.
+This took two to three weeks and then the researcher inserted data into tabulation to get out the useful information based on the set questions.
 During the research, the researcher employed different methods for data collection during the study.
 Other methods such as questionnaires, interviews, observation and documentary analysis were also used.